 Business Immigration has never been so relevant to so many businesses in the UK.
-The Government’s proposals to end freedom of movement for EEA nationals when the Brexit transition period expires at the end of 2020 and introduce a new points based immigration system which applies to both EEA and non-EEA nationals from January 2021 means that employers who have previously never needed to engage with immigration requirements may well find they have to do so in the future.
-Under current proposals, businesses will require a sponsor licence to recruit individuals from anywhere outside the UK from January 2021, which will be a major shift from the current situation in which recruitment from within the EEA is not subject to such constraints.
+The end of free movement for EEA nationals with the expiry of the Brexit transition period on 31 December 2020, and the extension of the points based immigration system to both EEA and non-EEA nationals from January 2021, mean that employers who have previously never needed to engage with immigration requirements may well find they have to do so in the future.
+Businesses now require a sponsor licence to recruit individuals from anywhere outside the UK (other than Ireland), which represents a major shift from the previous position under which recruitment from within the EEA was not subject to immigration controls.

 At Walker Morris, we have a dedicated Business Immigration Team with specialists in this area who have first-hand experience of helping employers navigate the complex processes of obtaining sponsor licences, sponsoring migrant workers and obtaining individual visas.
 We also regularly advise on all immigration aspects of corporate transactions, including assisting with post-transaction notification requirements to the Home Office.
 Our recent experience includes:

 - advising Premier League and EFL clubs in respect of player and coaching staff immigration requirements;